-Call handlers deal with emergency calls from the public and medical dispatchers make sure that the right help gets there as soon as possible.
+You'll deal with emergency calls from the public and make sure that the right help reaches people as soon as possible.

 In extreme cases, they may have to talk a member of the public through an emergency procedure, such as clearing an obstruction from someone's airway.
 Or they might need to persuade someone they should visit their GP or emergency department rather than sending an emergency vehicle to them.

 The information is then passed to an emergency medical dispatcher who uses a triage system to decide which staff and vehicles to dispatch, based on the severity of the situation and the resources available.

 While the clinicians are on their way, the emergency medical dispatcher can pass them further essential details so they can go into action when they reach the scene.
 The pace can be furious and they could need to dispatch 15 vehicles an hour as well as dealing with queries from crews.

 Call handlers and emergency medical dispatchers often work under great pressure.
 They might deal with life-or-death emergencies such as a major incident, a heart attack or drug overdose, or be faced with a situation such as a child with a suspected broken leg.

 You could also work as a call handler in the NHS 111 service, taking calls from members of the public about non-emergency health problems.
 You will typically use specialist computer software to provide the caller with an appropriate response to their healthcare needs within a timeframe.